fu9ar/sql-ecology/03-sql-joins-aliases.md

 > ### Challenge:
 >
+>
-> Write a query that finds the total deaths of each state.
+> Write a query that returns the name of each state with the total deaths of each state.

 Aliases